Artists' Book (handmade)

 AKA: A Prehistoric ABC

 Editor's note: twenty-six color engravings are represented in this handmade artists' book, one for each letter of the alphabet and all depicting prehistoric animals.
-Titled on the cover as ABC, an inside title page refers to the book as A Prehistoric ABC.
+Titled on the cover as ABC, an inside page refers to the book as A Prehistoric ABC.
 Other than the handwritten names of the animals listed and the included colophon, there is no text or story.
 Not all copies have an outer slipcase.
-There are unnumbered and unsigned single prints with handwritten names that exist – it is unknown if any were editioned, although some proofs and samples were likely produced.
+There are unnumbered and unsigned single prints with handwritten names that exist – it is unknown if any were editioned, although some proofs and samples were produced.

 From the colophon: